Houston: Arts and theater

 The Houston Theater District, in Downtown, is home to nine major performing arts organizations and six performance halls.
 It is the second-largest concentration of theater seats in a Downtown area in the United States.

-Houston is one of few United States cities with permanent, professional, resident companies in all major performing arts disciplines: opera (Houston Grand Opera), ballet (Houston Ballet), music (Houston Symphony Orchestra), and theater (The Alley Theatre, Theatre Under the Stars).
+Houston is one of the few United States cities with permanent, professional, resident companies in all major performing arts disciplines: opera (Houston Grand Opera), ballet (Houston Ballet), music (Houston Symphony Orchestra), and theater (The Alley Theatre, Theatre Under the Stars).
 Houston is also home to folk artists, art groups and various small progressive arts organizations.

 Houston attracts many touring Broadway acts, concerts, shows, and exhibitions for a variety of interests.
 Facilities in the Theater District include the Jones Hall—home of the Houston Symphony Orchestra and Society for the Performing Arts—and the Hobby Center for the Performing Arts.

 The Museum District's cultural institutions and exhibits attract more than 7 million visitors a year.
 Notable facilities include The Museum of Fine Arts, the Houston Museum of Natural Science, the Contemporary Arts Museum Houston, the Station Museum of Contemporary Art, the Holocaust Museum Houston, the Children's Museum of Houston, and the Houston Zoo.

 Located near the Museum District are The Menil Collection, Rothko Chapel, the Moody Center for the Arts and the Byzantine Fresco Chapel Museum.

 Bayou Bend is a 14 acre facility of the Museum of Fine Arts that houses one of America's most prominent collections of decorative art, paintings, and furniture.
 Bayou Bend is the former home of Houston philanthropist Ima Hogg.

 The National Museum of Funeral History is in Houston near the George Bush Intercontinental Airport.
 The museum houses the original Popemobile used by Pope John Paul II in the 1980s along with numerous hearses, embalming displays, and information on famous funerals.

 Venues across Houston regularly host local and touring rock, blues, country, dubstep, and Tejano musical acts.
-While Houston has never been widely known for its music scene, Houston hip-hop has become a significant, independent music scene that is influential nationwide.
-Houston is the birthplace of the chopped and screwed remixing-technique in Hip-hop which was pioneered by DJ Screw from the city.
-Some other notable Hip-hop artists from the area include Destiny's Child, Slim Thug, Paul Wall, Mike Jones, Bun B, Geto Boys, Trae tha Truth, Kirko Bangz, Z-Ro, South Park Mexican, Travis Scott and Megan Thee Stallion.
+While Houston has never been widely known for its music scene, Houston hip hop has become a significant, independent music scene that is influential nationwide.
+Houston is the birthplace of the chopped and screwed remixing-technique in hip-hop which was pioneered by DJ Screw from the city.
+Some other notable hip-hop artists from the area include Destiny's Child, Don Toliver, Slim Thug, Paul Wall, Mike Jones, Bun B, Geto Boys, Trae tha Truth, Kirko Bangz, Z-Ro, South Park Mexican, Travis Scott and Megan Thee Stallion.

-Beyoncé Knowles also originated in Houston.